-KP Cabinet approves budget proposals for FY 2017-18
+KP cabinet approves budget proposals 2017-18

-PESHAWAR June 7 (APP): A special meeting of the Khyber Pakthunkhwa Cabinet with Chief Minister Pervez Khatak in chair here Wednesday approved budget proposals for financial year 2017-18.
+PESHAWAR June 7 (APP): A special meeting of the Khyber Pakthunkhwa Cabinet with Chief Minister Pervez Khatak in chair here Wednesday approved budget proposals for year 2017-18 carrying total budget outlay of Rs 603 billion.

 The meeting was attended by Provincial Ministers and administrative secretaries of various departments.